peter-evans/create-pull-request/docs/concepts-guidelines.md

    [GitHub Actions: Permissions for the GITHUB_TOKEN](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token)

-These restrictions mean that during a `pull_request` event triggered by a forked repository, actions have no write access to GitHub resources and will fail on attempt.
+These restrictions mean that during a `pull_request` event triggered by a forked repository, actions have no write access to GitHub resources and will fail on any attempt.

 A job condition can be added to prevent workflows from executing when triggered by a repository fork.